cscart/docs/install/useful_info/permissions.rst

   chmod 644 design/index.php images/index.php
   chmod 644 var/index.php var/themes_repository/index.php

-The permission behavior is affected by the **umask** functions that sets default permissions for all new files and directories. `Learn more about Umask at Wikipedia <http://en.wikipedia.org/wiki/Umask>`_.
+The permission behavior is affected by the **umask** functions that set default permissions for all new files and directories. `Learn more about Umask at Wikipedia <http://en.wikipedia.org/wiki/Umask>`_.